Nokia buys part of Panasonic's network business

 The acquisition will "add significant value for Japanese operators," Nokia Networks executive Ashish Chowdhary said in a statement.

-Last year, Japan was the second-biggest market for Nokia's continuing operations, mainly consisting of a networks business, with sales of 1.39 billion euros (1.1 billion pounds).
+Last year, Japan was the second-biggest market for Nokia's continuing operations, mainly consisting of a networks business, with sales of 1.39 billion euros.
 They were, however, down 36 percent from 2012.

 (Reporting by Jussi Rosendahl; Editing by David Holmes and John Stonestreet)